Read the Latest Issue of STATLINE

 APEX awards are based on excellence in graphic design, editorial content, and the ability to achieve overall communications excellence.
 APEX's Award of Excellence recognizes exceptional entries submitted in dozens of individual categories covering print and digital media.
 STATLINE also earned an APEX Award of Excellence in 2015.

 For the 2016 APEX contest, STATLINE's breaking news coverage of the 2016 Medicare Physician Fee Schedule and two regular editions of the newsletter, had been entered.
-View the entire list of 2016 winners from the APEX contest.

 Since 1979, members of the College have read STATLINE as their official source for advocacy and policy news from Washington, DC.
 STATLINE provides its target audience of pathologists with news articles on topics ranging from federal regulation to legislation and local grassroots action.
 In 2015, CAP members began receiving their STATLINE electronic newsletter issues on a weekly basis instead of every other week.